Welcome to Fall 2018 Professional Development Week!

-The fall Professional Development Week will take place August 12 - 18, 2016 with over 40 workshops offered!
+Fall Professional Development Week will take place August 10 - 16, 2018.
 All COC employees are invited to participate.
-The Faculty Development Committee has designed a comprehensive program of workshops that focuses on the theme:
+The Faculty Professional Development Committee has designed a comprehensive program of workshops that focuses on the theme:

 Upcoming FLEX WEEK DATES: